NafeesSayyed/Marketing-Mix-Modelling---Data-Science-Project/README.md

 * How much does each channel contribute to revenue growth?
 * At what point do marketing investments experience diminishing returns?
 * How accurately can future sales be predicted using marketing spend data?
+--
+## Project Objective

+The primary objective of this project was to build an interpretable Marketing Mix Modeling (MMM) framework capable of accurately predicting weekly sales while quantifying the impact of different marketing channels.

+Specific goals included:

+* Achieve a sales forecasting error below **4% MAPE**.
+* Model advertising carryover effects using **Adstock** transformations.
+* Capture **diminishing returns** through saturation curves.
+* Measure the influence of individual marketing channels on sales performance.
+* Compare multiple machine learning algorithms and select the most suitable model for MMM.
+* Generate response curves to support marketing budget allocation decisions.

 Using a combination of domain-specific feature engineering and machine learning, the final Ridge Regression model achieved: